GOTO Mirror Cleaning

 Cleaning GOTO’s Primary Mirrors

 As in most telescopes, the primary mirrors of GOTO are first surface mirrors, which means that the reflective coating is applied on the front of the glass substrate rather than behind it.
-This is great for optical quality, but also makes the surface a lot more delicate so some care has to be taken when cleaning the mirrors.
+This is great for optical quality, but also makes the surface a lot more delicate.
+We need to take great care when cleaning the mirrors to not scratch this coating, and we also need to avoid leaving behind any residue from the cleaning products.

 Cleaning equipment